 city. new york city

+I'll admit it.
 I’ve always been obsessed with my mind.

 If it’s true that the world is evenly divided between mind and matter, I’ve never had any trouble choosing a favorite.
 Really, it wasn’t even a competition.